Jacob-Hinton/ShootemDoods/ShootemDoods_ProjectManagement.md

 ___

   + Created and implemented art assets such as
-    - the scrolling parralax level back ground
+    - The scrolling parralax level back ground
     - Several enemy types
     - The end-game boss
     - Power-up assets such as the shield and missile